-As of June 30, 2023, the District had \$344.4 million in capital assets; less \$120.9 million accumulated depreciation for net capital assets of \$223.5 million.
-The District continues to work on the facilities projects that are part of the \$254.0 million bond facility master plan.
-The District spent approximately \$11.2 million on capital assets during the year, the majority of which relate to bond project expenses.
-Depreciation expenses totaled \$9.0 million during the year.
-Additional information related to capital assets is found in Note 6 of the financial statements.
+As of June 30, 2024, the District had \$372.5 million in capital assets and right-of-use assets; less \$130.5 million accumulated depreciation and accumulated amortization for net capital assets and right-of-use assets of \$241.9 million.
+Depreciation and amortization expenses totaled \$9.7 million during the year.
+Additional information related to capital assets and right-of-use assets is found in Note 6 and Note 7 of financial statements.